Death of Mahsa Amini: Background

-Iran introduced a mandatory dress code for women, in accordance with their interpretation of Islamic standards, a short time after the Iranian Revolution of 1979.
-On 7 March, less than a month after the revolution, recently named supreme leader Khomeini decreed the hijab (Islamic headscarf) to be mandatory for all women in their workplace.
+Iranian government introduced a mandatory dress code for women after the Iranian Revolution of 1979.
+On 7 March, less than a month after the revolution, then recently named Supreme Leader Ruhollah Khomeini decreed the hijab (Islamic headscarf) to be mandatory for all women in workplaces.
 He further decreed that women would no longer be allowed to enter any government office without the hijab, as they would be "naked" without it.
-Khomeini said that they do not have to wear a full-body cover.
-He said that women can choose any kind of attire they like so long as it covers them properly and they have a hijab.
-His successor Ali Khamenei claimed that the hijab does not prevent social, political, or academic activities at all.

-Violence and harassment against women not wearing the hijab in accordance with Iranian government standards had been reported after the revolution, whether by law enforcement personnel or pro-government vigilantes.
-From 1980, women could not enter government or public buildings or attend their workplace without a hijab.
+Since then, violence and harassment against women not wearing the hijab in accordance with Iranian government standards, whether by law enforcement personnel or pro-government vigilantes, has been reported.
+From 1980, women could not enter government or public buildings or attend their workplaces without a hijab.
 In 1983, mandatory hijab in public was introduced in the penal code, stating that "women who appear in public without religious hijab will be sentenced to whipping up to 74 lashes".
 In practice, however, a number of women, such as Saba Kord Afshari and Yasaman Aryani, were sentenced only to heavy prison terms.

-In the 2010's and 2020's, clothing in Iranian society underwent significant changes, and young women in particular have started to be more liberal about hijab rules.
+In the 2010s and 2020s, clothing in Iranian society underwent significant changes, and young women in particular became more liberal about hijab rules.
 This has prompted the Guidance Patrol, Iran's morality police, to launch intermittent campaigns to verbally admonish or violently arrest and "re-educate" women they considered to be wearing the hijab incorrectly.
 Under routine circumstances, the detainees are brought to a center where they are re-instructed in the dress regulations, before being made to sign a pledge to uphold said regulations, and then being allowed to leave with their family.

-Protests against the compulsory hijab have been common since 1979.
+Protests against the compulsory hijab have been common since 1979 revolution.
 One of the largest protests took place between 8 and 14 March 1979, beginning on International Women's Day, a day after hijab rules were introduced by the Islamic Republic.
 Protests against mandatory hijab rules continued, such as during the 2019–2020 protests, when protesters attacked a Guidance Patrol van and freed two detained women.

-In 2020, two representatives of Iranian government leader Ali Khamenei separately said that improperly veiled women should be made to feel "unsafe".
+In 2020, two representatives of Supreme Leader Ali Khamenei separately said that improperly veiled women should be made to feel "unsafe".
 The representatives later backtracked and said that their comments were misunderstood.
 Among the general population, an independent survey conducted in the same year showed that 58% of Iranians did not believe in hijab altogether, and 72% were against compulsory hijab rules.
 Only 15% insisted on the legal obligation to wear it in public.